 Whilst it is possible to run large calculations, we can also employ differential analysis.
 This is benchmarking of sales in different stores.
 We could also benchmark different seasons, demographic groups or other attribute to see if we can see a significant improvement in a particular group.
 Having identified the improvement the business can then investigate the underlying reasons.
 Any factors that can be understood are then rolled-out through the business.

-Another approach is to look for predefined baskets to offer a targeted promotion.
+Another approach for market basket analysis is to look for predefined baskets to offer a targeted promotion.
 Searching for customers buying charcoal, firelighters, matches, meats will tell you they are planning a barbeque.
 This then tells you the customers who, in all probability, have and enjoy a garden and who could have a propensity to buy other outdoor leisure goods.

 Business Intelligence (BI)